qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 Sending Uniflow State
 ---------------------

-During the Multipath QUIC connection, hosts maintain some state for sending uniflows.
+During a Multipath QUIC connection, hosts maintain some state for sending uniflows.
 The state of the sending uniflow determines information that hosts are required to store.
 The possible sending uniflow states are depicted in
 {{snd_uniflow_state}}.